7 questions to help choose the right eCommerce platform

 This is one aspect of research you’ll wish you looked into if something goes wrong with your online store, due to a hacking attempt or outdated software.

 When selecting your online business platform, make sure the solution you choose is up-to-date and secure.
 Security flaws are always being discovered, researched and patched by developers.
 A good online store platform will regularly update their software to ensure the most up-to-date security.

 This minimises any downtime for your website and keeps your site’s data safe from hackers.
 Staying updated also means bugs are fixed quickly and your site continues to be compatible with browsers and mobiles.

-Question 6: How easy is it for me to get set up?
+Q6: How easy is it for me to get set up?

-We think that a website set up should be easy to get up and going, but experience tells us this isn’t always the case!
+We think that a website setup should be easy to get up and going, but experience tells us this isn’t always the case!

 Have a look through template examples to get an idea of what a finished site might look like.
 Consider how many extra features you might need and how much content you already have or will need to produce.